fission-codes/publish-action/README.md

 Once your user and app are registered, you can use the following command to get your key (base64 encoded):

-`cat ~/.config/fission/key/machine_id.ed25519|base64`
+`base64 ~/.config/fission/key/machine_id.ed25519`

-Copy the resulting value into Github Secrets for your project (or run `gh secret set` if using the github cli).
+Copy the resulting value into Github Secrets for your project (or run `gh secret set` if using the GitHub CLI).

 ### `app_url`